When building a framework for a third party risk management program, a good solution must cover the ongoing due diligence of third parties.

 Now that your ongoing due diligence program is active, you can start to look at specific tasks such as certifications and attestations to ensure your policies are being followed through by all parties.

-For more information on the other elements of a third party vendor risk management framework, click on the links below.
+Click below to learn more about the other essential elements of a third party vendor risk management framework.